Subasthp/2024_Quant_Project/README.md

 -GGE (Genotype + Genotype x Environment): A graphical approach to visualize the interaction between genotypes and environments.

--AMMI (Additive Main Effects and Multiplicative Interaction): A statistical model used to analyze GxE interactions.
+-AMMI (Additive Main Effects and Multiplicative Interaction): A statistical model for analyzing GxE interactions.

 -GGI (Genotypic-Environment Interaction) Analysis: Analyzing the environmental stability of genotypes.